 There is a need to weigh potential improvement against potential negative consequences.
 Flawed attribution approaches can have unintended consequences for the patients by limiting access for complex and vulnerable patients with multiple co-occurring conditions.
 These patients are precisely the patients for whom attribution is most important given the multitude of conditions present and the importance of coordination.
+The Panel noted a need to protect against gaming to ensure that eligible patients are included in attribution models and performance measures.
+The Panel cautioned that attribution could drive providers to seek out certain patients or avoid certain patients to improve their performance and that patients should be protected from such behaviors.

 Further, flawed attribution approaches can have serious unintended consequences for the accountable unit.
-An inaccurate attribution model may assign a patient to an accountable unit that does not have influence over his care, potentially leading to unchecked poor performance or patient outcomes.17

-Attribution models that assign incorrect results can cause high performers not to receive the scores they deserve, leading to demoralization, burnout, and a lack of confidence in measure results, and potentially undermining the relevance of the performance measurement enterprise.
+An inaccurate attribution model may assign a patient to an accountable unit that does not have influence over his care, potentially leading to unchecked poor performance or patient outcomes.17 Attribution models that assign incorrect results can cause high performers not to receive the scores they deserve, leading to demoralization, burnout, and a lack of confidence in measure results, and potentially undermining the relevance of the performance measurement enterprise.
 Misattribution can have significant impact on accountable entities, as high-stakes consequences may include publicly reported data based on a flawed attribution model, posing reputational risk and even resulting in payment adjustments.